Benzema equals Raul's Real Madrid goals total

 Match ends, Real Madrid 6, Levante 0.

-Karim Benzema became Real Madrid's joint second-highest goalscorer of all time and Vinicius Jr scored a hat-trick as Real hit six to relegate Levante.
+Karim Benzema became Real Madrid's joint second-highest goalscorer of all time and Vinicius Junior scored a hat-trick as Real relegated Levante.

-Benzema, 34, netted a first-half header from Vinicius Jr's pass to match Raul's 323 goals, with only Cristiano Ronaldo (450) scoring more for the club.
+Benzema, 34, netted a first-half header from Vinicius' pass to match Raul's 323 goals, with only Cristiano Ronaldo (450) scoring more for the club.

-Ferland Mendy put the Spanish champions ahead, with Rodrygo and Vinicius Jr adding the third and fourth.
+Ferland Mendy put the Spanish champions ahead, with Rodrygo and Vinicius adding the third and fourth.

-Vinicius Jr then scored twice more in the second half to seal the rout.
+Vinicius then scored twice more in the second half to seal the rout.

 Carlo Ancelotti's Real, who face Liverpool in the Champions League final in Paris on Saturday, 28 May, clinched their 35th Spanish title at the end of April with four games to spare and ran riot against bottom-of-the-table Levante.